Marko Marinović: National team career

 Marinović was a member of the Yugoslavian under-20 team that took part in the 2000 European Championship.
 Three years later he won the gold medal with Serbia and Montenegro at the 2003 World University Games.

 Marinović played at the 2006 FIBA World Championship in Japan with the Serbian national team.
 He averaged 5.3 points, 0.3 rebounds and 0.8 assists per game.

 Coaching career

 Professional

 On 29 June 2019, Marinović was named a head coach for his hometown team Borac Čačak.
 On 28 November 2022, Borac parted ways with him following a 1–7 run on the start of the 2022–23 ABA League First Division.

 For the 2023–24 season, Marinović served as assistant coach for Čačak 94.

 On 19 July 2024, Marinović was appointed an assistant coach of the Adelaide 36ers of the Australian National Basketball League for the 2024–25 season.
+He remained the 36ers' senior assistant as of the 2026–27 season.